MLEdits/MLEdits.github.io/README.md

 # MLEdits.github.io
-This is the website that present repetitive changes done in ML Systems and Refactoring Validations.
+This is the website that present repetitive changes done in ML Systems and Refactoring Validations